moddio/moddio-docs/moderation/roles.md

 ## What are Roles?
 Roles allow creators to set specific permissions and privileges in their game.
 Permissions range from basic features like allowing players to chat in the game's server chat to advanced permissions like editing the game map.
 You can create and edit Roles in the Moderation window and assign members and permissions to individual roles.

-Roles also have a visual impact: the color of the player's nametag is displayed with the color of the highest role they are a member of.
+Roles also have a visual impact: the color of the player's nametag in chats is displayed with the color of the highest role they are a member of.

 ## Setting Up Roles